wp-plugins/birchschedule/readme.txt

 * Set the length of time slot for each service
 * Set booking availability/schedule for a specific time period
 * Calendar Sync (iCal)
+* Group booking(accepting multiple clients on the same time slot)
+* Add a 'no preference' option to the staff member dropdown list in the frontend booking form
+* Support only showing available time slots when booking via WP Admin
+* Create new WP roles and capabilities to manage access control for staff members
 * Prepayment and PayPal Integration
 * WooCommerce Integration
 * and much more coming soon